IN THIS ARTICLE:

 Common Google Ads Mistakes Startups Make

-Google Ads rewards patience and iteration.
+Remember that Google Ads rewards patience and iteration, not the biggest budget.

 Google Ads vs Other Marketing Channels for Startups